Mustapha9182/MyHANAAPP/README.md

 Welcome to your new project.

-It contains these folders and files, following our recommended project layout:updated.
+It contains these folders and files, following our recommended project layout:updated.ooo

 File or Folder | Purpose
 ---------|----------